 Odds are, you’ve ended up in Union Square with clients, coworkers, friends from out of town before you all go to the theater, or someone who is honestly fascinated by how cable cars turn around.
 Unless you’re looking to pop into Neiman Marcus or the Nike Store, though, there’s little reason to stay.

 Regardless, if you need to eat in the neighborhood, we’re here to help you out.
-Save yourself from the tourist trap joints and fake-old-timey storefronts designed to lure you in.
+Save yourself from the tourist traps and fake-old-timey storefronts designed to lure you in.
 Trust us instead.

 Hotel-adjacent restaurants tend to feature mediocre breakfast buffets and people taking conference calls in public areas.
 Tratto is the exception to that rule.
 The bar is good for drinks and light bites, and the Italian classics on the menu are well-executed.
 In fact, it’s easy to forget this place is attached to a hotel, unless you have to go to the bathroom... through the hotel lobby.

 Have you ever just walked past a line and gotten into it because you assumed there was something worthwhile at the end?
-When you’re near Union Square, sometimes that line is for delicious ramen, and sometimes it’s for a meet-and-greet with Justin Guarini.
+When you’re near Union Square, sometimes that line is for delicious ramen, and sometimes it’s for a meet-and-greet with Ashlee Simpson.
 In Mensho’s case, it’s ramen, and it’s worth the wait.
-This place is small and sparse inside, but you’re here for the spicy lamb ramen, so focus all your attention on that.
+This place is small inside, but you’re here for the spicy lamb ramen, so focus all your attention on that.

 Another good spot for Pakistani-Indian food.
 You need both naan and chicken from their tandoor oven in your general vicinity ASAP.
-Also not a bad place to try goat for the first time.
+The goat is also great if you need a break from the order you get at every other Indian place.

 Popsons does excellent burgers (unsurprisingly, since it’s from the people behind Causwells).
 The space is nicer than your average burger place, but not so upscale that you’ll get a steak knife impaling your food, or a $25 bill.
 Order at the counter and your burger will be ready quickly - we usually go with a double cheeseburger, or the “savory burger,” with mushrooms and truffle cheese.
 Don’t skip the fries, either.
 It’s not the best place for a leisurely meal, but it’s perfect for a quick bite.

 If you need a work power lunch near Union Square, go to Bluestem.
-Sure, the inside looks like a hotel lobby and the solid burger is $18, but you’re here to make deals and impress someone into buying direct response ads or chipping in to your ICO that will revolutionize banana stand commerce.
-The duck confit salad and brussels sprouts are good moves, and happy hour runs until 6:30, making it a good place for post-work snacks and drinks.
+Sure, the inside looks like a hotel lobby and the burger is $18, but you’re here to make deals and impress someone into buying direct response ads or chipping in to your ICO that will revolutionize banana stands everywhere.
+The duck confit salad is a good move, and Happy Hour runs until 6:30pm, making it a good place for post-work snacks and drinks.

 A perfect spot for outdoor Happy Hours and work lunches.
-You’re here for tacos, bowls, and burritos, and you can’t have a better al fresco meal anywhere near Market Street.
+You’re here for tacos, bowls, and burritos, and you can’t have a better outdoor meal anywhere near Market Street.
 The inside is big, too, and perfect for groups looking to grab a quick meal.

 Do you dream of tiki drinks and ukuleles?
-Then head to this institution in the basement of the fanciest hotel in town (the Fairmont).
-The tropical cocktails, like mai tais and a variety of other things with and without rum, are what you really want - the food won’t blow your mind, but it’s better than you might expect from a place with a pool in the middle of it and staged rainstorms going on inside.
+Then head to this institution in the basement of the Fairmont.
+The tropical cocktails, like mai tais and a variety of other things with and without rum, are what you really want.
+The food won’t blow your mind, but it’s better than you might expect from a place with a pool in the middle of it and staged rainstorms going on inside.
 This is our happy place when we want to be tourists in our own city.

-We’re glad the people behind the original Delarosa (a beloved Marina pizza and small plates spot) had the good sense to set up this outpost in an area that is generally devoid of decent food.
+We’re glad the people behind the original Delarosa in the Marina had the good sense to set up this outpost in an area that is generally devoid of decent food.
 The downtown location has a nice outdoor patio in a pedestrian area off Market Street, and is one of your best options around.
 Whatever you do, get the burrata bruschetta.

 You’ve most likely seen pictures of Mr. Holmes and their “I Got Baked” sign.
 You may have also seen a few of their signature pastries - from cruffins to croissants to one of the best chocolate chip cookies in the city.
-If you need sweets and baked goods, this place should be on your list.
+If you need sweets and baked goods, this place should be on your list, just know that there can be a line.

 Ryoko’s is not glamorous or fancy.
 There is no omakase.
 But the sushi is fresh and there are lots of roll options - we’re partial to the Orange Delight, an avocado/cucumber roll topped with salmon.
 If you stay late enough, it becomes a karaoke party.
 Do with that information what you will.

 A good option for coffee on Market Street.
-The toasts are also worth your time (especially the avocado or fig jam and ricotta versions).
+The toasts are also worth your time (especially the avocado or fig jam and ricotta version).
 Breakfast or lunch here is very much the right choice.
+If you’re here to do work, know that they do not have wifi before you set up your portable standing desk.

-The crew behind Sons & Daughters delivers some fancy dishes and molecular gastronomy, but you don’t feel like you got lost in a chem lab while you’re eating here.
-The food is incredible, and if you’re a planner, you should absolutely make a reservation for the $175 tasting menu in advance.
+The crew behind Sons & Daughters delivers some fancy modernist dishes, but you don’t feel like you got lost in a chem lab while you’re eating here.
+The food is incredible, and if you’re a planner, you should absolutely make a reservation for the $145 tasting menu in advance.

 Once you’re inside this place, you have several levels to explore, with tons of TVs, the game selection of a Dave & Buster’s, and a strong, IPA-heavy beer list.
 The wings and quesadillas are better than average, too.
 Come to hang out with coworkers, or bring a big group that wants to watch sports.